 STEREO COR1-A image extract showing 96P/Machholz.
 In these images the comet was hardly detectable, this image is perhaps one of the better COR1-A images of it.
 Image credit: NASA STEREO/SECCHI COR1-A.

-Accordinag to Alan Hale (USA), the comet is expected to stay unobservable from the ground until about February 2018, when the comet will start entering the night sky again.
-Until then, The SOHO/SWAN images will have a good view of the comet, when it exits the Sun-occulted zone of those images (beginning of November).
+According to Alan Hale (USA), the comet is expected to stay unobservable from the ground until about February 2018, when the comet will start entering the night sky again.
+By then unfortunately the comet will have become very faint.
+Luckily, until then, the SOHO/SWAN images has a good view of the comet.
+The comet reappeared in SWAN during the beginning of November, appearing bright but fading, while heading Eastward.